thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 ### A Quick Refresher on Some Key Terms

-Before we dive into threat modelling methodologies and processes, let's quickly revisit a few terms that you'll hear repeatedly throughout this guide – and throughout any threat modelling exercise you participate in or lead.
+Before we dive into threat modeling methodologies and processes, let's quickly revisit a few terms that you'll hear repeatedly throughout this guide – and throughout any threat modeling exercise you participate in or lead.

 **Vulnerability**